Busy Bee Pharmacy is an approved vaccination provider for COVID-19 vaccines.

 The results from the clinical trials to date have shown all vaccines to be up to extremely effective in providing protection against COVID-19.
 Studies have also been consistent in finding greater than 80% reductions in rates of infection and hospitalisation, with substantial reduction in deaths.

-5. Are the vaccines effective against newer strains of COVID-19, Delta Strain or the UK Strain?
+5. Are the vaccines effective against newer strains of COVID-19?

 Yes.
 So far, clinical trials are showing that the vaccine induces antibodies that can respond to a variety of mutations.
 Health authorities will continue to monitor the effectiveness of COVID-19 vaccines against variant strains.

 It appears only modest differences in vaccine effectiveness were noted after the receipt of two vaccine doses and these differences were more marked after the receipt of only the first dose.
 This finding would support efforts to maximise vaccine uptake with two doses as a complete vaccination course.